Homepage > Blank IRS 1096 Template

 Key takeaways

-• Filing Deadline: It must be submitted by the last day of February if you are filing by paper.
-On the other hand, if you're filing electronically, the deadline is generally extended to March 31.
+• Filing Deadline: Ensure that the 1096 form is filed by the last day of February if you are submitting paper forms.
+If you are filing electronically, the deadline extends to March 31.